- What are cross-border payments?

 - Destination corridor reliability

 Not every transaction requires instant settlement.
-Matching the payment rail to the business objective helps control costs without sacrificing efficiency.
+Matching the payment rail to the business objective helps you control costs without sacrificing efficiency.

 Managing currency risk